 SoHo Loft by Studiolav

-This inspiring loft apartment located in SoHo, New York, has been recently designed by Studiolav.
+SoHo Loft is an inspiring loft apartment located in SoHo, New York, recently designed by Studiolav.

 Photography by Dlux Creative